wangziqi2013/wangziqi2013.github.io/_posts/2018-05-21-Redundant-Memory-Mappings-for-Fast-Access-to-Large-Memories.markdown

 In earlier days when physical memory is usually small, this helps to reduce swapping.
 On modern work stations, however, swapping is less common.
 As a conclusion, in order for range mapping to work well, the OS should eagerly allocate a consecutive range of physical memory when virtual addresses are reserved by the application program.
 Having the physical pages in a consecutive range increases the probablity that only a few ranges can cover 90% of the application's working set.
+For the remaining 10%, or when memory fragmentation prohibits range mapping from serving its purposes, the OS could choose not to enable range mapping for the address space.